arturoherrero/arturoherrero.com/index.md

 Software is my craft.

-I've written a lot of code in Ruby and Groovy, and I'm working to deepen my knowledge in functional languages.
+I've written a lot of code in Ruby and Groovy, and I'm working on deepening my knowledge in functional languages.

-As a software engineer I seek excellence in everything I do.
-I share my passion for programming, ideas and practices, attention to detail, and self improvement with those around me.
+I strive for excellence and share my passion for programming, ideas and practices with those around me.

 ## Projects

-I love open source and I'm continually learning and working in personal projects.
+I love open source and I'm continually learning and working on personal projects.
 Check out my [GitHub account][2]{:target="_blank"} to see what I've been hacking on lately.

-- [iShows][8] is an iPhone app to managing TV shows.
+- [iShows][8] is an iPhone app design to track TV shows.
-- [Project 365][9]{:target="_blank"} one picture a day, for a whole year.
+- [Project 365][9]{:target="_blank"}: I take a photo everyday, for a whole year.

 ## Articles

-I publish articles from time to time, you can see the complete [articles archive][3].
+I publish articles from time to time, which you will find on the [archive][3].

 ## Life Streaming

-I'm [@ArturoHerrero][4]{:target="_blank"} at Twitter.
+I'm [@ArturoHerrero][4]{:target="_blank"} on Twitter.

 ## Reading

-Reading is one of my passions.
-I keep a [list of the books I read][7].
+Reading is one of my passions, and I keep a [list of the books I read][7].

 ## Writing

-I wrote a book about Markdown with Packt Publishing: [Instant Markdown][5]{:target="_blank"}.
+I wrote a book about Markdown, published by Packt Publishing: *[Instant Markdown][5]{:target="_blank"}*.

 ## Presenting

 Occasionally, I speak at conferences.
-See my [talks page][6].
+You will find more information on my [talks page][6].

 ## Contact

-Need to get in touch?
-Please, feel free to contact me at *<arturo.herrero@gmail.com>*.
+Want to get in touch?
+Email me at *<arturo.herrero@gmail.com>*.

 [1]: https://www.mastered.com/